 - What should I wear?

 We’re a small-town church—not too big on dress code around here.
-The pastor is usually about the only one with a tie on.
+The pastor usually dresses in black jeans and a polo (summer) or dress (winter) shirt.
 We’d love to have you, just as you are.

 - What kind of music do you play?

 Our service is blended, with praise music at the beginning of the service and more traditional hymns sung later in the service.